What is a summary of child welfare class-action litigation?

 Wyatt B. v.
 Governor Brown

-On April 16, 2019, A Better Childhood filed a lawsuit against the Governor of Oregon on behalf of 10 children in foster care, ages 1 to 17, who are representative of the 8,000 children in Oregon’s foster care system.
-The lawsuit alleges that the state has failed to: protect children; ensure their constitutional rights; provide necessary services; and place them in safe and appropriate homes.
+On April 16, 2019, A Better Childhood and Disability Rights Oregon filed a lawsuit against the Governor of Oregon on behalf of children in the state’s foster care system.
+The complaint alleges that the state has failed to protect children, ensure their constitutional rights, provide necessary services, and place them in safe and appropriate homes.

-In June 2019, the parties convened settlement negotiations, which were not successful.
-In July 2019, the defendants filed a Motion to Dismiss, and in August 2019, the plaintiffs filed their response.
-On September 27, 2021, a judge filed an opinion and order on the motion to dismiss, keeping alive the class-action lawsuit.
-The state moved to appeal and in November 2021, the plaintiffs wrote a response to that motion.
+In June 2019, the parties convened settlement negotiations but were not able to reach an agreement.
+In July 2019, the Defendants filed a motion to dismiss and the Plaintiffs filed their response in August 2019.
+The court sided with the Plaintiffs and filed an opinion and order rejecting the motion to dismiss in September 2021.
+The state moved to appeal and in November 2021, the Plaintiffs filed a response to that motion.
+The court granted class certification in August 2022 and denied the state’s motion to certify an order for interlocutory appeal in September 2022.

 Civil Rights Litigation Clearinghouse